Overactive Bladder

 • Kegel exercises

-Patients who are severely affected by their overactive bladder and incontinence may require surgery to increase bladder storage and decrease pressure in the bladder.
-Augmentation cystoplasty, where a segment of the bowel is added to the bladder to increase the bladder size and allow it to store more urine, is the surgery most often performed for this condition.
+Patients who are severely affected by overactive bladder and incontinence may require surgery to increase bladder storage and decrease pressure in the bladder.
+Augmentation cystoplasty, a surgical procedure where a segment of the bowel is added to the bladder to increase the bladder size and allow it to store more urine, is most often performed for this condition.

 Additional Resources